appsmithorg/appsmith/contributions/docs/DB Integrations.md

   Integration Description
 ---

-# Integration Name
+# Connection Settings

-## Link to the official documentation

-## Example of Passing Data from widgets

-## Example of Displaying Data in widgets
+# Querying the database

+# Using Queries in applications

 ```